 As I have described, we flew to Tangchiachuangtzu and dropped our germ bombs when ordered to by the flight leader.
-Then we headed
+Then we headed for home.

 After landing we all went to debriefing.
 At debriefing the flight leader said to the Group Intelligence Officer, 1st/Lt.
 Ridland, "Well, we carried out the mission as assigned."
-Then the flight leader
+Then the flight leader showed our general route on the map and gave the altitude and airspeed at which we dropped the germ bombs.
+We affirmed his statement and then left.

 The target for my second germ warfare mission on the 18th of May, 1952, was also in the same area of Northeast China, about thirty-five miles southeast of Mukden, just south of the town of Tangchiachuangtzu.
 Each plane carried one external fuel tank and one germ bomb.
-As the visibility was much better. we were able to distinguish the outline of the city of Mukden.
+As the visibility was much better, we were able to distinguish the outline of the city of Mukden.
 Because of the distance we couldn't make out any distinct features other than it seemed to be a large industrial city with a river at the southern edge.
 As best I could tell, our germ bombs should have hit just to the south of Tangchiachuangtzu on the second mission.
 We couldn't tell exactly where they hit on the first mission because of the poor visibility.

-At the debriefing the flight leader stated that the germ bombs had been dropped in the assigned
+At the debriefing the flight leader stated that the germ bombs had been dropped in the assigned area.